conversationai/conversationai-moderator/docs/modeling.md

 - email (unique)

 Service users serve 2 purposes:
 - They are used to authenticate non-humans that want to access to the system.
-Use getToken to create a suitable JWT token for this purpose.
+Use the [get-token](../README.md#the-osmod-cli) CLI command to create a suitable JWT token for this purpose.
 - They are used to store the configuration for a moderator endpoint.

 For the latter, the required configuration is stored in the extra field in a JSON blob that looks like